 Dad’s toolbox was a source of fascination for me.
-It was also a good place to get in trouble, since I was forbidden to touch anything, naturally I did anyway.
+It was also a good place to get in trouble; since I was forbidden to touch anything, naturally I did anyway.
 As I got older it became clear that I had inherited Dad’s knack for repairing broken things.
-Eventually my father loosened his grip on his beloved tools, and I was happy to have them at my disposal to fix toys, bicycles, and later my first car.
+Eventually my father loosened his grip on his beloved tools, and I was happy to have them at my disposal to fix toys, bicycles and, later, my first car.

 One day, Dad said to me in his blunt manner, “Son, you’re not going to live here forever, and sooner or later you’re going to have to buy your own tools.
 If you start now, you’ll build up a collection and eventually have everything you need.”
-This was disappointing since I rather enjoyed using his tools for free.
-He went on, “here’s the thing, don’t buy junk!
+This was disappointing because I rather enjoyed using his tools for free.
+He went on, “Here’s the thing, don’t buy junk!
 If you buy the good stuff right off the bat, you’ll have it forever, and it will save you money in the long run.”

 I didn’t always take my dad’s advice, but for some reason this sunk in.
 Ever since I was a kid, when it comes time to buy a tool that I’ll need to rely on, I buy the absolute best I can afford, and I only buy it once.
 I’ve deviated from this plan on occasion, with consistently poor results.
 It always costs more in the end.